khamed-dev/ASD_project/ReadMe.txt

 ____________________________________________________

-The framework has its default GUI and CustomerAndAccountFactory;
+The framework has its default GUI and IFactory

 ____________________________________________________

 the Bank extends from the framework (white box),
-and the Gui of the Bank extends from the framework's Gui, so we can customize the Bank's Gui, we also implement the ICustomerAndAccountFactory; providing the way to create a customer and the type of the account for the Bank;
+and the Gui of the Bank extends from the framework's Gui, so we can customize the Bank's Gui, we also implement the IFactory providing the way to create a customer and the type of the account for the Bank;
 than we inject it in the framework,